Contributing

 If you’re completely new to rust and/or web development, I put together a small set of resources to get you started with Stump.

-Ensure you are on the develop branch before continuing.
+Ensure you are on the develop

 If you are on a Windows machine, you will need Visual C++ installed on your system.

-If you are on a Mac with Apple Silicon, you will need to install Rosetta (opens in a new tab).
+If you are on a Mac with Apple Silicon, you will need to install Rosetta.

-You need to install yarn (opens in a new tab), rust (opens in a new tab) and node (opens in a new tab).
-Additionally, if you want to run any of the dev scripts on the rust side of things, you'll need to install cargo-watch (opens in a new tab).
+You need to install yarn, rust, and node.
+Additionally, if you want to run any of the dev scripts on the rust side of things, you’ll need to install cargo-watch.
 Afterwards, run the following:

 yarn run setup